wlejon/vah/docs/subagent-instructions.md

 - do not create simplifications. you are the primary programmer. complete the effort properly.
 - go into c++ as needed. don't be shy.

+## RmlUi

+the application uses RmlUi for the UI.
+It does supports a subset of CSS3.

+for assistance, please read the code directly or the documentation. they can be found in these directories:
+- D:/projects/RmlUi
+- D:/projects/RmlUiDoc

 ## current task

 the current task given to you is the only thing you should work on. do not create additional documentation/documents, tests, or examples. this excess causes confusion in the codebase, especially with other coding agents. keep it clean.